 Quick note: These are tips for executing webinars behind the scenes, not as a speaker.

 An introduction to webinars

-A webinar is an online seminar where a host presents information that an audience can view online.
+Let’s cover the basics first.
+A webinar is an online seminar where a host presents information to an online audience.
 This involves the use of software that enables the sharing of slides, screens, and videos — but more on that later.

 Webinars are a popular marketing tool across all industries, but particularly in software and tech, financial services, consulting, and education.